Skip to content

 Test mid-cycle upgrades with prorations

-Next, you can test prorations for customers who upgrade their plans in the middle of a billing cycle.
 Let’s say that you have two products.
-One product is 50 USD/month (‘basic plan’) and the other is 100 USD/month (‘premium plan’).
-In this case, you may want to test prorations for a customer who upgrades their ‘basic plan’ to the ‘premium plan’ in the middle of a billing cycle.
-To simulate this situation using test clocks:
+One product is 50 USD month (basic plan), and the other is 100 USD month ('premium plan).
+In this case, you might want to test prorations for a customer who upgrades their basic plan to the premium plan in the middle of a billing period.
+To simulate this:

-• Create a new test clock and set its frozen_time to January 1.
+• Create a simulation and set the frozen_time to January 1.

 • Create a customer and add their payment method.
 In this case, use the test card.